shaivipandey/eas503-notes/chapters/intro.md

 3. **Completion Window:** Once a quiz is posted, you will have a window of three days to attempt your quiz.
 Please ensure you manage your time effectively within this period.

-4. **Time Limit:** When you begin a quiz, you will be allotted two hours to complete it.
+4. **Time Limit:** When you begin a quiz, you will be allotted three hours to complete it.
 Each quiz is designed as an individual assignment, and you are expected to work independently.

 5. **Academic Integrity:** Collaboration is not permitted during quizzes.
 Use only authorized resources, namely the course website, while working on quizzes.
 Any collaboration with others or unauthorized external resources will result in a score of 0 for the quiz.
 Cases of academic integrity violations will be reported to the Office of Academic Integrity.
 You will find a link to the course website accessible within the quiz through the lockdown browser.